Link bus rapid transit: Route

 The 2.6 mile route begins at Mayo Clinic's west lot at 2nd Street and 23rd Avenue SW.
-On August 25, 2020, the DMC Corporation Board of Directors voted unanimously to modify the DMC's boundaries to include the westernmost portion of the route, making the project eligible receive DMC funding.
+On August 25, 2020, the DMC Corporation Board of Directors voted unanimously to modify the DMC's boundaries to include the westernmost portion of the route, making the project eligible to receive DMC funding.
 The route continues east along 2nd Street in dedicated bus lanes, stopping at five enhanced stations along 2nd Street.
 After Broadway Avenue, the route would make a clockwise loop with two additional stops at 2nd Street & 3rd Avenue SE and 4th Street & Broadway Avenue before returning down 2nd Street the opposite direction.

 Link will use new 60 ft articulated battery electric buses with three-doors and will be operated by Rochester Public Transit.